Cooking My Dreams

 How to clean artichokes

-Also, for this artichoke lasagna, I recommend the smaller elongated artichokes instead of the large round ones.
-The leaves of the small ones are softer and more edible while from the large ones you can only eat the hearts and the leaves are only used for dipping.
+Also, for this artichoke lasagna, I recommend the smaller elongated artichokes (also called baby artichokes) instead of the large round ones.

 1. Fill a bowl with cold water and lemon juice.
 Rub also lemon juice on your hands to prevent staining.